cloudfoundry/bosh-windows-stemcell-builder/README.md

 rake run:bwats[iaas]                                                           # Run bosh-windows-acceptance-tests (BWATS)
 ```

+In Concourse see [Greenhouse CI](https://github.com/cloudfoundry-incubator/greenhouse-ci/tree/master/bosh-windows-stemcell-builder) for required environment variables for these tasks.
+For example, for `rake build:vsphere` refer to this [task.yml](https://github.com/cloudfoundry-incubator/greenhouse-ci/blob/master/bosh-windows-stemcell-builder/create-vsphere-stemcell-from-vmx/task.yml).

 Instructions for building a manual stemcell for vSphere can be found in the [wiki](https://github.com/cloudfoundry-incubator/bosh-windows-stemcell-builder/wiki/Creating-a-vSphere-Stemcell-by-Hand).

 #### Running the tests